Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/world/mist.rst

    The distance from the camera at which the mist starts to fade in Depth
    The distance from *Start* of the mist, that it fades in over.
-   Objects further from the camera than *Start+Depth* are completely hidden by the mist.
+   Objects further from the camera than *Start + Depth* are completely hidden by the mist.
 Height
    Makes the mist intensity decrease with height, for a more realistic effect.
    If greater than 0, it sets, in Blender units,